Frequently Asked Questions (FAQ)

 TOP

-Where: See Spring Show Tab on the web page for more info.
-Show location will typically be in a banquet room at the host hotel or venue.
-Look for signs at the venue directing you to the Artists of Minnesota Spring Show.
+Where: See Spring Conference Tab on the web page for more info.
+Conference location will typically be in a banquet room at the host hotel or venue.
+Look for signs at the venue directing you to the Artists of Minnesota Spring Conference.
 When open, expect tables staffed by volunteers who will provide you a packet of information, schedule of event, name tags etc. They are there to help you and try to answer your questions.
-You will give the Show Committee your paintings and they will hang them by category and size, etc, as they see appropriate.
+You will give the Conference Committee your paintings and they will hang them by category and size, etc, as they see appropriate.

 TOP

 When.
-For the Spring Show you can bring your paintings and register them on Friday night or Saturday morning.
-Typically 8-10: am.
-See the Palette News or the Spring Show page for the actual times.
+For the Spring Conference you can bring your paintings and register them on Friday night or Saturday morning.
+See the Palette News or the Spring Conference page for the actual times.
 When the art exhibit is open there will be someone staffing the tables to help with questions.
-Show volunteers will be watching the art exhibit for security.
-If not the doors will be secured.
+Conference volunteers will be monitoring the art exhibit for security.
+If not, the doors will be secured.

 TOP

 What if I can’t be there to drop off my paintings or I can’t be there to pick them up?
-Anyone can drop off your paintings as long as you are registered for the Show.
-If unable to pick up your paintings at the end of the Show, you must designate the person by name on the Show Registration form.
-If an issue arises during the show please see a volunteer at the Registration Table.
+Anyone can drop off your paintings as long as you are registered for the Conference.
+If unable to pick up your paintings at the end of the Conference, you must designate the person by name on the Conference Registration form.
+If an issue arises during the conference please see a volunteer at the Registration Table.

 TOP